ha-bina/price-prediction-from-news-sentiment/README.md

-# price-prediction-from-news-sentiment
+# Price Prediction from News Sentiment

-# Task 1: Exploratory Data Analysis (EDA) for News-Based Price Prediction
+This project analyzes the relationship between news sentiment and stock price movements, and provides quantitative analysis of historical stock data using technical indicators.

-This task focuses on performing exploratory data analysis (EDA) on a dataset of news articles related to stock price prediction.
-The analysis includes descriptive statistics, time series analysis, text/topic modeling, and publisher analysis.
+---

 ## Project Structure